 Adults who use harsh tones can cause trauma through shame. “…consider whether you are unwittingly replicating a trauma… yelling at somebody who is already out of control can only lead to further (emotional) dysregulation… we humans respond to harsh voices with fear, anger, or shut down, and playful tones by opening up and relaxing.” - Bessel van der Kolk

 Touch is the "most natural way that we humans calm down...
 It helps us feel intact, safe, protected, and in charge."
 Human touch promotes trust, safety, and security.
 This important human behavior can occur in the form of a handshake, fist bump, hug, or my favorite… a high five.
-It is a form of communication that requires literal human contact.

 Listening is the key to all effective communication and all positive human relationships.
 Effective listening develops neurol residence skills, or the ability to adapt successfully in the face of stress and adversity.
 All it takes is for you to… stop, watch, notice, and not speak.